cacack/gitstuff/README.md

 ## Features

 - **List Repositories**: View all repositories with hierarchical group structure
+- **Group Filtering**: Filter repositories by GitLab group to focus on specific teams or projects
 - **Clone Management**: Download single repositories or all at once
 - **Status Tracking**: See which repos are cloned and their current branch
 - **Group Structure**: Maintains exact GitLab group/subgroup organization